One of the Midwest's most coveted tee times awaits at Ohio's Longaberger Golf Club

 Some critics consider Longaberger to be Hills's finest public course to date.
 It includes elevation changes of over 100 feet, and has all the natural beauty one would expect from an Audubon International Signature Sanctuary.
 Conditions are impeccable, and a premium has been placed on shot-making, especially when it comes to iron play.

-"We have fair driving holes," says Longaberger PGA Professional Danny Ackerman, "but you had better be a good iron player, and be able to use a 60-degree wedge if you miss a green."
+"We have fair driving holes," PGA Professional Danny Ackerman said.
+"But you had better be a good iron player, and be able to use a 60-degree wedge if you miss a green."
 However, with water in play at six of the greens, sometimes your lob wedge won't do much good.
 (Your only hope is that one of Longaberger's underwater basket-weavers tosses your ball back onto dry land.)

 The view out over miles of rolling valley from the practice green might just tempt you to linger there longer than usual.
 But don't delay getting to the first tee, as this is one of the finest opening holes in the Midwest, and requires a good bit of forethought to determine how best to play it.
 At 411 yards from the tips, this sharp dogleg right plays all uphill.
 Your tee shot must either carry the bunkers at the corner of the fairway, or avoid the towering tree growing precisely at the point where the best landing area would be.

 From No. 1 onward, it seems that each hole offers something new: downhill, uphill, wide landing areas, narrower landing areas, split fairways, water, trees.
 Even the one slightly dull hole (the 211-yard, par-3 12th) has a green complex replete with mounds, sand, and swales, which, when combined with the prevailing wind, can wreck your score as quickly as any of the more dramatic holes.